Nian0bussou/Euishi/README.md

 this is a fucking hot mess, func names makes no sense whatsoever, proceed at your own risks

+this is intended mainly for personal use, if it doesn't work as you expect it to, i don't fucking care.

 # install
 cloning the repo :